koushikkothagal/java-backend-bootcamp/session-02-big-picture/README.md

 TODO

 ## On Mac
-1. Click the download page by clicking on the link below.
+1. Click the link below to get to the download page.
    [https://jdk.java.net/19/](https://jdk.java.net/19/)

-2. Click on the appropriate "tar.gz" file appropriate for your processor.
+2. Click on the "tar.gz" file appropriate for your processor.

    Intel processor: Click on "tar.gz" to the right of "macOs/x64".